This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 way to capture three domain constraints: first, it sets the type of the id column to INT; second, it adds a

-NOT NULL constraint, so the database will not allow you to insert a row which is missing a value for
+NOT NULL constraint, so the database will not allow you to insert a row that is missing a value for

 generates a monotonically increasing ID that is guaranteed to be unique for each new row.
 This is why the id column